Strauss-Kahn accuser lies torpedo case

 On Monday, prosecutors said that because they could not believe beyond a reasonable doubt that the Guinean maid was telling the truth, "we cannot ask a jury to do so."

-The document said the sexual encounter at the centre of case, which generated lurid headlines on both sides of the Atlantic, likely lasted no more than nine minutes.
+The document said the sexual encounter at the center of case, which generated lurid headlines on both sides of the Atlantic, likely lasted no more than nine minutes.

 In the hours after Strauss-Kahn was first detained, a forensic team and prosecutors established a sexual encounter had indeed taken place, and that it had been very brief, suggesting to investigators that it had not been consensual.